 Pope Benedict’s letters, blessing the School, the students, the members and the Founder (see here).

 Rufaro attended the first course run by the School of Mary in the UK in 2007.
-Together with his wife Leonora, he has since helped organize several courses in London.
+Together with his wife Leonora, he has since helped organise several courses in London and led the School in the UK.
 He spent over a decade working in the financial sector in London and has recently moved to the US.
 He has a keen interest in how the Fathers of the Church interpreted the Bible and the teaching of Lectio Divina.

 Francesca is a retired teacher and has been involved with the School of Mary for about six years.
 She is one of the School’s management team and has helped organize courses.
 Francesca runs two parish prayer groups where she is trying to implement the School’s teachings in keeping with the evangelical spirit of both the Church and the School of Mary.
 She finds great joy in meeting like-minded people seeking to deepen their spiritual life and to be supported by the team and these new friends, all with the same goal in mind of being united in the Lord.